Florent Marcie

-Florent Marcie (born 1968) is a documentary filmmaker, a war reporter and journalist.
+Florent Marcie (born 1968) is a French documentary filmmaker, a war reporter and journalist.

 Both producer and director of his own works, his most notable films are Itchéri Kenti, a portrait of Chechen rebels during the 1996 war in Chechnya and Tomorrow Tripoli, a documentary film shot in the heart of the Libyan revolution.
 His main focus is on how mankind behaves in wartime, the challenges of information in our societies and the prospects for revolutions in the post-Cold War world.

 Biography

 Florent Marcie began photography in December 1989, during the Romanian revolution.
 He occasionally collaborates with the written press and institutional media.
 He is a member of the WARM Foundation.

 First filmmaking activities

 Florent Marcie made his first documentary, La tribu du tunnel (The Tunnel Tribe) in 1995 in the disused streets of the Petite Ceinture in the 13th arrondissement of Paris.
 The film was selected at the Documentary Film Festival of Lussas and was broadcast on French TV Canal+ and France 2, in French-speaking Switzerland on TSR and in Canada on SRC.
 In 1997, he produced the documentary Diary of a Sicilian Rebel (Diario di una siciliana ribelle) made by Italian filmmaker Marco Amenta.
 The movie was selected in the official competition of the 54th Venice Film Festival.

 After these two experiences for television, Florent Marcie decided to produce, shoot and edit his films himself.
 He founded his company No Man's Land.
 His first feature film Sous les arbres d'Ajiep (Under the trees of Ajiep) is dedicated to the famine that ravaged Sudan in 1998.
 The film was nominated in official selection at the Cinéma du réel International Documentary Festival at the Centre Pompidou in Paris.

 He also contributed to the making-of the film Le Peuple Migrateur (Winged Migration) directed by French director Jacques Perrin in 2001.